cms-opendata-workshop/workshop2023-lesson-reinterpretation/_episodes/03-installing-cutlang.md

 - "How do I access information about CutLang in general?"
 - "How do I install CutLang via Docker?"
 - "How do I test my installation?"
+- "Can I already run some ADL examples with CutLang?"
 objectives:
-- "Setup CutLang via Docker"
+- "Setup CutLang via Docker."
-- "Understand the most basic concepts about running CutLang"
+- "Understand the most basic concepts about running CutLang."
-- "Perform a test run with CutLang on an open data POET ntuple and check the output"
+- "Perform a test run with CutLang on an open data POET ntuple and check the output."
+- "Run a tutorial based on several ADL files in order to familiarize with the ADL syntax."
 keypoints:
 - "For up-to-date details for installing CutLang, the official documentation is the best bet."
 - "Make sure you were able to setup CutLang via Docker and run its hello-world example."
-- "Running CLA is the only thing that a user must know in order to work with CutLang"
+- "Running CLA is the only thing that a user must know in order to work with CutLang."
+- "The example ADL files in the `/CutLang/runs/tutorials/` directory is the best way to immediately familiarize with the ADL syntax."
 ---

 > ## Prerequsite: Familiarity with Docker